 - Pay off your debts to improve your financial situation and to have the means to save money for a larger deposit.

-- If you have bad credit, do what you can to improve your credit score.
+- Credit checks will highlight if you have bad credit.
+Therefore do what you can to improve your credit score before you apply.

 - Widen your search when looking for a mortgage online or on the high street.
 Our team of mortgage brokers can help you with your search so give us a call.